birdLark/birdLark.github.io/community/contribution_guide/contribute.md

     1. Write a detailed Description.
 For bug reports, this should ideally include a short reproduction of the problem.
 For new features, it may include a design document.
     1. Set required fields:
         1. **Issue Type**.
-Generally, Bug, Improvement and New Feature are the only types used in SeaTunnel.
+Generally, Bug, Improvement and New Feature are the only types used in LarkMidTable.
         1. **Priority**.
 Set to Major or below; higher priorities are generally reserved for committers to set.
 The main exception is correctness or data-loss issues, which can be flagged as Blockers.
 ISSUE tends to unfortunately conflate "size" and "importance" in its